Cherreads

 Ikade scanned the short menu before pointing to a stacked sandwich, barely held together by a single pick.
 The older woman followed her gesture and wrote it down, then looked to Sienna.

-They paid quickly, drinks already included, then carried their food over to a nearby bench after waiting a few minutes.
-Sitting down, they took their first sips, letting the activity around them pass by.
+They paid quickly, drinks already included, then carried their food over to a nearby bench after a short wait.
+Sitting down, they took their first sips and let the activity around them pass by.

-Ikade focused on her sandwich, barely being able to wrap both hands around it.
-It's layers pressed together beneath the homemade bread—eggs at the top, melted cheese stretching with each bite, the crisp lettuce giving way between the two kinds of meat.
+Ikade focused on her sandwich, barely able to wrap both hands around it.
+Its layers pressed together beneath the homemade bread—eggs at the top, melted cheese stretching with each bite, crisp lettuce giving way between two kinds of meat.

-The bread held it all together, soft on the inside with a satisfying shell.
+The bread held it all together, soft on the inside with a satisfying crust.

-Sienna, on her part had a dish made of perfectly cooked fearh, sided next to lettuce, green and purples veggies.
-Topped with fun sized tortillas.
+Sienna, for her part, had a dish of perfectly cooked fearh, served beside lettuce and green and purple vegetables, topped with fun-sized tortillas.

 Munch!
 Munch~ Munch~

 They stayed seated for another dozen minutes before standing up and tossing their trash away.
-Sienna flicked her finger toward the stall, sending over a generous tip.
+Sienna flicked a finger toward the stall, sending over a generous tip.

-With every flick of her finger, they found themselves drawn to something new—closing in on their second point of interest.
-Behind them, they left satisfied smiles and happy chatter, pleased vendors for whatever it was they'd sold.
+With every flick of her finger, they found themselves pulled toward something new, slowly closing in on their second point of interest.
+Behind them, they left satisfied smiles and happy chatter—vendors pleased with whatever it was they had managed to sell.

 Step.